-There are no photographs of my Dad as a baby - the first, I think, is a school portrait where he looks elfin, very thin and small, and his nose is smudged by water which must have got into the frame at some point long ago.
-My Dad remembers Glasgow better.
-My Dad was five when his brother was born, and they were living in an over-crowded tenement block in the Gorbals without running water and the baby kept getting dangerously ill.
-The thing that helps me get a sense of the continuity of that early part of my Dad's life, from which there are no pictures, is the documentary photographer Nick Hedges' series for Shelter.
-His series 'Slum Housing and Poverty' labels what my Nanna resisted labelling.
-His photographs present a picture of one common experience of deprivation and hopelessness, from Islington to Glasgow's tenements.
-'Children playing in a patch of Gorbals wasteland' could be an image of my father and his friends - but where slum child found (or the adult presents a memory of finding) magic even among the detritus and sewage of Townhead, or the discarded fruit of the Barras Market, the photographer captures a vision of, quite simply, deprivation.
-Maybe some of my resistance to telling these stories comes not from my Nanna's resistance to speak of any of it, but from my Dad's resistance to present it as a wholly miserable time.
-For a long time, he told me these stories of exploration and enjoyment, skirting around the violence, illness and general danger which was an inescapable part of his childhood.
+By the time my Dad's younger brother was born, Dad was five and the family had moved to Glasgow; they were living in an over-crowded tenement block in the inner city without running water and the baby kept getting dangerously ill.
+His memories of Glasgow are more clear than those of London.
+The thing that helps me get a sense of the continuity of that early part of my Dad's life, from which there are no pictures, is the documentary photographer Nick Hedges' work for Shelter.4 He travelled around Scotland and England photographing cities' slums and their inhabitants - including in Islington and the Gorbals - and together they present a picture of one common experience of hardship and hopelessness across the UK.
+The series 'Slum Housing and Poverty' labels what my Nana resisted labelling.
+'Children playing in a patch of Gorbals wasteland (1970)' could be an image of my father and his friends.
+But, where the slum child found magic even among the detritus and sewage of Townhead or the discarded fruit of the Barras Market (or, at least, where the adult, my father, presents in the telling a memory of finding magic), the photographer captures a vision of, quite simply, deprivation.
+Maybe some of my resistance to telling these stories comes not from my Nana's reticence to speak of any of it, but from my Dad's resistance to presenting it as a wholly miserable time.
+For a long while, he told me these stories of exploration and enjoyment, skirting around the violence, illness and general danger which was an inescapable part of his childhood.